AaronDJohnson/pyfbt/README.md

 ## Contribute
  This code is a work in progress.
 If you find it useful, then I encourage you to fork it and help me add features to it.
 Tests and documentation coming (hopefully) soon.

+## Acknowledgements
+ Some parts of this code are directly translated from the Mathematica code in the Black Hole Perturbation Toolkit [bhptoolkit.org](bhptoolkit.org).